GREEN COVE SPRINGS, Fla. – Dangers linger long after a hurricane passes, especially for those using chainsaws.

 Looking closer at the research shows debris cleanup accounted for a quarter of the 201 fatalities reported in Florida during 2004-2005.
 Floridians fell from roofs, ladders and trees while trying to clean up, and chainsaws resulted in a large percentage of injuries.

-Jacob Hagen at the ACE Hardware store in Green Cove Springs recommends using proper safety gear when operating chainsaws.
+Jacob Hagan at the ACE Hardware store in Green Cove Springs recommends using proper safety gear when operating chainsaws.
 Safety gear can include goggles, gloves, ear and head protection along with chaps that block chain cuts if the saw kicks back.

-Hagen said the proper way to start a chainsaw is key.
+Hagan said the proper way to start a chainsaw is key.
 He encouraged users to start the saw when it's positioned on the ground, or with the handle between the thighs to stabilize the device when pulling the cord to get it started.

 Avoid cutting into knots or using the top tip of the chainsaw bar when cutting because doing so can increase the chainsaw's kickback.
 As always, a good piece of advice is to keep a solid grip with both hands on the saw at all times.